-- 18.1 This Policy must be reviewed annually by the Chief of Staff in consultation with persons employed under this Policy.
-This requirement may be fulfilled by a meeting of the Chief of Staff with employee representatives for the purposes of: - a) raising any issues with the application of the Policy - b) identifying any areas requiring review - c) advising any additions or changes sought by staff. - 18.2 The next cyclical review must take place no later than 31 December 2025.
+- 18.1 This Policy must be reviewed annually by the Vice-Chancellor in consultation with persons employed under this Policy.
+This requirement may be fulfilled by a meeting with employee representatives for the purposes of: - a) raising any issues with the application of the Policy - b) identifying any areas requiring review - c) advising any additions or changes sought by staff. - 18.2 The next cyclical review must take place no later than 31 December 2030.

-• Approved by the Vice-Chancellor: 23 Apr 2024
+- Approved by y the Vice-Chancellor: 23 Apr 2024